ZhaoXiang210/D7RGESolver/README.md

 # Citation

--If you use `D7RGESolver` in your work, please cite the following:
+- If you use `D7RGESolver` in your work, please cite the following:

 > "RGE solver for the complete dim-7 SMEFT interactions and its application to 0νββ decay"
 >